 They want you to sign a petition.

 They are very persistent.
 There is usually a group of young women operating this Paris scam.
 With clipboards in hand, they ask you to sign for some cause and to donate money.
 If you do choose to sign, you can be quite sure that as you concentrate on filling in the form, another member of the group is pickpocketing you.
-A double whammy of a Paris scam.
+A double whammy of a Paris tourist scam.

 How To Avoid The Petition Scam In Paris: